svetogam/cslocator/README.md

 ### Install

-* Option 1: Get from the [Godot Asset Library](https://godotengine.org/asset-library/asset) through the Godot editor.
+* Option 1: Get it from the [Godot Asset Library](https://godotengine.org/asset-library/asset) through the Godot editor.
-* Option 2: Download it from the [Releases page](https://codeberg.org/svetogam/cslocator/releases) and put it in the `/addons/` folder in your project.
+* Option 2: Download it from the [Releases page](https://codeberg.org/svetogam/cslocator/releases) and put the `/cslocator/` folder into the `/addons/` folder in your project.

 ### Quickstart